 The Meyer Memorial, Art Department Chairs, and Boise-Cascade Galleries may be used for student artwork either in single, group or classroom exhibits.
 These areas are also used by local schools and selected community groups as an alternative space for their artwork.

-Please join the CVA Galleries for November First Friday/ Opening Receptions for:
+Please join the CVA Galleries for the opening receptions for the following:

 Retzlaff Gallery (Art Building):

 vacant look rough ffffffff

 you realize it